UmairMirza1/UmairMirza1/README.md

 ## Currently ..

-- 🕰 Working at an AgriTech startup building Web-GIS Application - Farmdar
+- 🕰 Working at an AgriTech startup building Web-GIS Application - Farmdar -> app.farmdar.ai
 - 📚 FAST- National University of Computer and Emerging Sciences (Bachelors in Computer Science)